The focus of this page is on social media, particularly from the point of view of information security and privacy at the university.

 - forwarding malware or personal information in the form of a game, a competition, a survey or a live stream link from an event.

 Your online footprint

-As identity theft and similar activities are becoming more and more common, it is particularly important to keep track of what kind of information concerning you is available in the open web.
+As identity theft (Wikipedia) and similar activities are becoming more and more common, it is particularly important to keep track of what kind of information concerning you is available in the open web.
 For instance, a malevolent person might be able to take an instant loan of several hundreds of Euros in your name by combining pieces of information you have carelessly provided to different sources.

 When you upload personal information or photos of yourself or other people on the Internet and make them freely available to everyone, you should always keep in mind that you might lose control over how they are used.